 What’s The Alternative To Conventional Wisdom?

 The general public has certain ideas that everyone mostly accepts.
 You can go with those ideas and get along fairly well in most cases.
 However, thinking for yourself may bring its own rewards.
-You may be able to do something no one thought you could.
+You may be able to do something no one thought you could do.
 You might be able to live a better, more fulfilling life if you push the boundaries of what others consider as acceptable.
-Who knows, you may even make a change in society's institutions and create a new conventional wisdom.

 There are three main alternatives to conventional wisdom: new ideas, unpopular ideas, and irrational ideas.
 If you like new ideas, you can follow research and current theories about the subjects that interest you.